Rockz1152/CleanApps/README.md

 - Right click either CleanApps.ps1 or CleanAppsGUI.ps1 and select "Run with PowerShell".
 - If PowerShell asks for permission to run the script press "y".
 - If you get an error stating that scripts are not allowed to run on the system, you need to run AllowScript.bat as an administrator.
   To do this, right click AllowScript.bat and select "Run as Administrator".
-After the window closes, try the PowerShell scripts again.
+After the window closes try the PowerShell scripts again.

 List of apps script will attempt to remove:
 - Microsoft.MixedReality.Portal